The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

 2. Not Fully Utilising the Tools and Data They Have

-The common consensus between the marketing professionals that were interviewed for this article is that all too often, wineries aren’t personalising their digital marketing efforts.
+The common consensus among the marketing professionals who were interviewed for this article is that all too often, wineries aren’t personalising their digital marketing efforts.

 What does ‘personalising’ a business’s marketing entail?
 Personalising the message or content that a business sends, or that is automatically displayed to their customers or potential customers based on those customers’ preferences and past behaviour, or where that customer is in the buyer journey.